MichaelJCole/passport-freshbooks/README.md

 [Connect](http://www.senchalabs.org/connect/)-style middleware, including
 [Express](http://expressjs.com/).

-This module is a straight copy/paste from Jared Hanson's excellent [Passport LinkedIn](https://github.com/jaredhanson/passport-linkedin) module.
+This module is based on Jared Hanson's excellent [Passport LinkedIn](https://github.com/jaredhanson/passport-linkedin) module.

 LinkedIn and Freshbooks both use oAuth1.0a so it seemed like a good place to start.